Finca Los Pinos

 A few years ago, coffee was pulped and sorted manually on a table.
 When processing mills started to use machines, they had no use for all the manual labour, so they fired the majority of their staff which was predominantly women.
 Don Byron watched this transition and decided he would return jobs back to the people.
 Honey and Natural processing are more expensive for the producer, but they create more jobs because of the meticulous attention they require; moreover, the work is not very labour intensive, so Don Byron hires mostly women patieras to work in his patio.

 Don Byron wants his end consumers to understand all of the energy that is required to produce coffee.
 The energy from the sun, water, nature and the many hands over the course of 365 days, that are required to produce one cup.

-Any orders received after 6pm Mondays may not be processed until the following week.
+Any orders received after 10am Tuesdays will be processed if current stock allows, otherwise roasted and shipped the following week.